How to Calculate Deck Spans for the Ultimate Outdoor Hangout

 Joist: 2x10 If joists are spaced: 16" Span: 16 1/2'

 Joist: 2x10 If joists are spaced: 24" Span: 13 1/2'

 - A deck more than 2 feet or two steps above ground must have a railing.
-Codes dictate how high the railing must be, as well as how far apart the balusters can be.
+Codes dictate how high the deck railing must be, as well as how far apart the balusters can be.
 Small children must not be able to climb it.
 Some codes require handrails, not just cap rails, for stairs.

-- Many codes demand that posts be held in place by a specific type of post anchor.
+- Many codes demand that deck posts be held in place by a specific type of post anchor.